 Filed: May 20, 2008

 Disclosed are apparatus and methods for ranking lines of text.
 In one embodiment, an intent of a query is ascertained.
-A relevance of each one of a plurality of lines of text of a document is determined based upon the intent of the query, content of the query, and content of each of the plurality of lines of text.
+The relevance of each one of the plurality of lines of text of a document is determined based upon the intent of the query, content of the query, and content of each of the plurality of lines of text.
 The plurality of lines of text may then be ranked according to the determined relevance of each of the plurality of lines of text.

 We’re given some examples of features that might be included in each of these three different kinds of signals.